 Handsworth Grammar School has joined the Grammar Schools in Birmingham as from 1st September 2013 for our admissions procedures.
 This now puts us on a level playing field with all the King Edward VI Grammar Schools, as well as Sutton Coldfield Grammar School for girls and Bishop Vesey’s in terms of the 11+ examination.
-A new website is due to be launched soon by the Grammar Schools in Birmingham which will contain all the necessary details of how to apply, deadline dates and so on.
-Also a flier and brochure will be published.
+A new website has been launched by the Grammar Schools in Birmingham which contains all the necessary details of how to apply, deadline dates and so on.
+Also a flier and brochure is published every year.

 Admission to the School is in accordance with Public Notices issued on 4 September 1992 under Section 63(2) of the Education Reform Act 1988 as varied by the Public Notices issued on 1 December 1995 under Section 96(1) of the Education Act 1993.

 Only children who attain the required standard in the prescribed arrangements for selection by reference to aptitude are eligible to be considered for admission to the School.
 These arrangements require that prospective pupils are considered for admission to the school on the basis of a combined score, standardised according to the age of the pupil, normally above the seventieth percentile of the national ability range on standardised tests of verbal, numerical and non-verbal reasoning ability.
 The content, nature and scope of these tests is reviewed regularly.